The current page:

-The house was right on Sydney Road, just a few metres past the sign that read "Sydney - 880 kilometres."
+The house was right on Sydney Road, a few steps past the sign that read "Sydney - 880 kilometres."
 As promised, it was right above a shop.
 A friend helped me move in.
 Like me, he was from a decent home in a decent suburb.
 We arrived in daylight, which was definitely a mistake, as every shortcoming was on stark display.
 The noise was incredible.
 One of the housemates, Army, had one of the rooms at the front of the house.
 She took to wearing earmuffs.
 Her boyfriend, Navy, took a different approach.
 He tried to imagine that the waves of traffic were like waves at the beach.
 This worked only when the lights outside the house were green.
 When they turned red, all the trucks going to and from Sydney would brake to an ear-splitting halt.
 Navy would be lying awake, breathing in storm clouds of carbon monoxide, and trying to pretend that screeching brakes was a natural phenomena, like rock pools and low tide.
-I'm not sure what happened to Navy, but I think he spent a lot of time swaying from side to side and blubbering.
+I'm not sure what happened to Navy, but there was a rumour that he went on to develop an impressive range of mental-health issues.

 Next door was an anarchist bookshop.
 I never went in there, because it seemed to operate on a policy of maximum intimidation.
 There were posters and books on display, and all of them were coated in a thick sheen of anger.
 Images of guns and barricades and warfare were omnipresent.
 Perhaps as a result, this bookshop had become a target for vandalism.
 It seemed that every week someone would throw a brick through the front window.
 Strangely, most of the broken glass ended up on the footpath.
 For a time, this was puzzling.